mamirpanah/telegram-alerts/README.md

 api.add_resource(
 	UserResource,
-	"/users",
+	"/telegramalerts",
 	methods=["GET", "POST"],
-	endpoint="users"  # It will be shown in response as key name.
+	endpoint="telegramalerts"  # It will be shown in response as key name.
 )
 ```

-Everytime you want to add or change an endpoint like "/users" you should add_resource() by calling api object with desired arguments, for example:
+Everytime you want to add or change an endpoint like "/telegram-alerts" you should add_resource() by calling api object with desired arguments, for example:
 * The first argument is the class that contains get, post or put methods definitions, that is present in user.py file
 * The second argument is the endpoint url itself
 * The 3rd argument shows the methods that api endpoint accepts for incoming requests